Free School Meals

 If you are eligible for PPFSM, please make sure you claim them even if you have a Key Stage 1 child who already has a free meal.
 Claiming PPFSM means that a significant amount of funding will be provided to the school's budget which enables us to offer educational support, a fully funded place at Breakfast Club, contributions towards school clubs, trips and general school expenses.
 PPFSM allows us to provide the best possible opportunities and support to all our Pupil Premium children.

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-In the 2019 to 2020 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:
+In the 2020 to 2021 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

-- a special guardianship order
+a special guardianship order

-- a child arrangements order (previously known as a residence order)
+a child arrangements order